Higher education accreditation: India

 National Assessment and Accreditation Council and National Board of Accreditation.

-In 2012, Seattle Times wrote about "Poorly regulated, unaccredited and often entirely fake colleges have sprung up" around India in response to "demand for higher education accelerates, driven by rising aspirations and a bulging population of young people."
-India's higher-education commission reported that of more than 31,000 higher-education institutions, only 4,532 schools were accredited.

 Ireland

 The later stages of Ireland's National Framework of Qualifications (NFQ) relate to third-level education in the state.
 Universities in Ireland are self-regulating and accredit their own courses; they were established by the state (by royal charter or primary legislation) as were many other publicly funded higher education providers, such as the institutes of technology (ITs).
 Some courses delivered by non-university institutions are accredited by one of the universities, others by Quality and Qualifications Ireland (QQI), an agency of the Department of Education established in 2012 to replace earlier accreditation bodies the Higher Education and Training Awards Council and Further Education and Training Awards Council (HETAC and FETAC).
 QQI delegates its power to some providers, including most ITs.
 The NFQ also recognises many foreign accreditation bodies, such as the UK's NCFE and City and Guilds of London Institute.
 Many further education colleges in Ireland offer courses accredited by UK universities.
 In 2010, when reviewing American College Dublin's accreditation, HETAC objected to its advertising its affiliation to the US-based "Irish American University" on the ground that the Universities Act 1997 restricts the use of the label "university".